 India is home to many of the world's most reputable healthcare facilities, including hospitals and bariatric surgeons.
 Superior health care and weight reduction therapy are available for a fraction of what they used to cost.
 While the process in India is substantially less expensive, packages that include everything you need and decrease the risk of additional expenses not being disclosed upfront are often available.

-Indian Gastric Band Surgery costs about USD 5,000, which is INR 371,000; however, in the US and UK, it costs around $19,000 and $15,000, respectively.
+A Gastric Band Surgery costs about $5,000 in India; however, in the US and UK, it costs around $19,000 and $15,000, respectively.
 The cost might be lower or more based on several things, such as the expertise level of the surgeon, the kind of hospital you go to, and the state you are now in.